pingcap/docs-cn/sql-statements/sql-statement-load-data.md

 The `LOAD DATA` statement batch loads data into a TiDB table.

+In TiDB v7.0.0, the `LOAD DATA` SQL statement becomes more powerful by integrating TiDB Lightning's logical import mode, including the following:

+- Support importing data from S3 and GCS
+- Support importing Parquet format data
+- Add new parameters `FORMAT`, `FIELDS DEFINED NULL BY`, and `With batch_size=<number>,detached`

 > **Warning:**
 >
-> For the current version, this feature is still experimental.
+> The new capabilities and parameters are experimental.
 It is not recommended to use it in a production environment.

 <CustomContent platform="tidb-cloud">